ScoutsGidsenVL/FontScoutsEnGidsenVlaanderen/README.md

 ## Usage HTML

 <pre>
-&lt;!-- replace the class to the icon of your choice. --gt;
+&lt;!-- replace the class to the icon of your choice. --&gt;
 &lt;span class=&quot;icon-int-scouts&quot;&gt;&lt;/span&gt;
 </pre>